zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 ```
 docker-compose run app rake release
 ```
-> Ensure you have included the gem server in your gemspecs and also the version.
+> Ensure you have included the gem server in your gemspec and also the version `lib/mygem/version.rb`.

 ## Debugging and Automation
 ### CI/CD with Travis